Menindee Lakes

-The Menindee Lakes is a system of 9 large, but relatively shallow lakes, located in south-west New South Wales on the Darling (Barka) River, about 200 km upstream of the Darling River's junction with the Murray River.
-The Darling River is fed by nine major tributary river systems flowing from south-east Queensland and north and central NSW.
+The Menindee Lakes is a system of 9 large, but relatively shallow lakes in outback Australia, located in south-west New South Wales on the Darling River, about 200 km upstream of its junction with the Murray River.
+The Darling is fed by nine major tributary river systems flowing from south-east Queensland and north and central NSW.
 The town of Menindee is close to the lakes and Sunset Strip township is on the northern shore of Lake Menindee.
 The nearest city is Broken Hill.

 There are 4 main lakes in the system: